ClusterHQ/flocker/README.rst

 Flocker is being developed by `ClusterHQ`_.
 We are a small team of engineers with experience running distributed systems and many of us are core contributors to the Twisted Python project.

 This project is under active development and version 0.1 will be released soon.
 You shouldn't use it in production.
+Contributions are welcome.
-We're looking forward to developing on this project with you.
+We're looking forward to working on this project with you.

 Documentation
 -------------
-You can `read more about the features of Flocker and its architecture in the docs`_.
+You can `read more about the features of Flocker and its architecture`_ or `areas for potential future development`_ in the docs.

 Tests
 -----